not-a-hot-dog/parallelized-disease-modeling/spark_files/README_Spark.md

 2) When setting up the EMR cluster, include the geospark.json file in this folder as part of the cluster configuration

-3)When launching the EMR cluster, specify the SPARK_HOME environment variable as `/usr/lib/spark` by using the following command or adding it to .bashrc:
+3) When launching the EMR cluster, specify the SPARK_HOME environment variable as `/usr/lib/spark` by using the following command or adding it to .bashrc:
 `export SPARK_HOME=/usr/lib/spark`

 4) The following two lines are also added to /usr/lib/spark/conf/spark-env.sh: